Harry45/SUPER/README.md

 # SUPER

-The main SUPER (Scalable gaUssian Process EmulatoR) is to build a scalable algorithm for emulation.
+The main aim of SUPER (Scalable gaUssian Process EmulatoR) is to build a scalable algorithm for emulation.